SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     ```

     Essentially, it is the exact same meta information as in `pyproject.toml`, just written directly in Python
     syntax instead of `toml`.
-Because there was a wish to separate this meta information into a separate file, the
+Because there was a desire to separate this meta information into its own file, the
     `setup.cfg` file was created which can contain the exact same information as `setup.py` just in a declarative
     config.